Azure-Samples/app-templates-Liberty-on-aks/README.md

   + Prepare variables.
 Obtain AKS and ACR resource properties that will be used in later deployment.

 * Deploy Cargo Tracker
   + Checkout cargotracker.
-Checkout source code of cargo tracker from this repository.
+Checkout source code of Cargo Tracker from this repository.
   + Build the app.
-Set required environment variables and build cargo tracker with Maven.
+Set required environment variables and build Cargo Tracker with Maven.
   + Query version string for deployment verification.
 Obtain the app version string for later verification.
   + Build image and upload to ACR.
-Build cargo tracker into a docker image with docker file locating in [Dockerfile](Dockerfile), and push the image to ACR.
+Build Cargo Tracker into a docker image using docker file locating in [Dockerfile](app-templates-Liberty-on-aks/src/main/liberty/docker/Dockerfile), and push the image to ACR.
   + Connect to AKS cluster.
-Connect to AKS cluster to deploy cargo tracker.
+Connect to AKS cluster to deploy Cargo Tracker.
   + Apply deployment files.
-Apply data source configuration in `target/db-secret.yaml` and cargo tracker metadata in `target/openlibertyapplication.yaml`.
-This will cause cargo tracker deployed to the AKS cluster.
+Apply data source configuration in `target/db-secret.yaml` and Cargo Tracker metadata in `target/openlibertyapplication.yaml`.
+This will cause Cargo Tracker deployed to the AKS cluster.
   + Verify pods are ready.
-Make sure cargo tracker is live.
+Make sure Cargo Tracker is live.
   + Query Application URL.
-Obtain cargo tracker URL.
+Obtain Cargo Tracker URL.
   + Verify that the app is update.
-Make sure cargo tracker is running by validating its version string.
+Make sure Cargo Tracker is running by validating its version string.
   + Print app URL.
-Print the cargo tracker URL to pipeline summary page.
-Now you'are able to access cargo tracker with the URL from your browser.
+Print the Cargo Tracker URL to pipeline summary page.
+Now you'are able to access Cargo Tracker with the URL from your browser.

 ## Cargo Tracker Website